KirillLykov/kirilllykov.github.com/source/_posts/2012-10-13-writing-fixes-for-lammps.markdown

 ---

 Writing fixes is the main way of extending LAMMPS.
 User can implement many things using fixes, including (but not limited):
 ·      changing particles characteristics (positions, velocities, forces, etc.).
-Example: fix_freeze.
+Example: fix_freeze.<br>
 ·      reading/writing data.
-Example: fix_restart.
+Example: fix_restart.<br>
 ·      implementing boundary conditions.
-Example: fix_wall*.
+Example: fix_wall*.<br>
 ·      saving information about particles for future use (previous positions, for instance).
 <!--more-->
 All fixes are derived from class Fix and must have constructor with the signature: